This page is all about learning how to knit stitch and it's one of the first basic knitting stitches for beginners.

-When you knit every stitch on every row it's called Garter stitch.
-And when you learn how to knit you're also learning how to Garter stitch too.
+When you knit every stitch on every row it's called the Garter stitch pattern.

 Slowly drop the first stitch off the left knitting needle.
 It has now been worked.

 Continue on until you have worked all the stitches on your knitting needle.

 Move your right needle with all the new stitches on it to your left hand.